juanjucm/llm-tuning-toolkit/README.md

-# LLM Tunning Toolkit ⚙️
+# LLM Tuning Toolkit ⚙️

 Toolkit for automatic tuning and benchmarking of LLM serving configurations.